Supreet37/content-movie-recommendation-system/README.md

 - `@st.cache_data` is used throughout so the (expensive) data loading, tag building, and similarity matrix computation only run once per session rather than on every click.
 - No external API calls are made — there are no movie posters, since everything runs on the two local CSVs.

-## License

-Feel free to use this project for learning purposes.